sadhanasahoo19/chinu1925/README.md

 # chinu1925

 this is my first repo.
-Author- sadhana sahoo
+Author- sadhana (pawar)